Glangwili General Hospital

 Glangwili General Hospital (Ysbyty Cyffredinol Glangwili), previously known as West Wales General Hospital, is a general hospital in Carmarthen, Wales.
 It is managed by Hywel Dda University Health Board.

 History

+The site of the hospital was a World War II American Military Hospital, acquired from the War Office in 1947.

+The hospital opened as the West Wales General Hospital on 25 March 1949.

+After the opening of the West Wales General Hospital, the town's other hospital, Carmarthen Infirmary, became known as Priory Street Hospital.
+Instruments and equipment were shared between the two hospitals.

+In 1954, a new general theatre was built on the site, followed by further expansion including three 32-bed wards.
+Additional wards were added in 1958 (Ward Block 1), 1961 (Ward Block 2) and 1968 (Ward Blocks 3 & 4).
+An A&E department was opened in 1960.
+A 6-bed Intensive Care Unit opened in 1985.

+In 1986, structural defects were discovered in the four main Ward Blocks of the West Wales General Hospital requiring major reconstruction which continued until April 1995.

+In 1996, Priory Street Hospital closed, transferring all its patients to the West Wales General Hospital.

-The hospital opened as the West Wales General Hospital in 1949.
-It changed its name to Glangwili General Hospital following a vote in 2010.
+The hospital changed its name to Glangwili General Hospital following a vote in 2010.

 In September 2014 a new renal dialysis unit run by Fresenius Medical Care Renal Services Ltd was opened at the hospital, with a contract to run for at least seven years.
 As part of the reorganisation of acute services in Wales a full-time inpatient paediatric service was provided at Glangwili from October 2014.